JasonLin43212/Bubble-Tanks-Final-Project/README.md

 * When transfering between rooms, you can catch a glimpse of what is in the other room before transfering.

 ## Bugs That Do Affect Gameplay
 * If you are moving and then decide to click outside of the window, your tank will continue to move.
-To fix this, click back inside the game and use the WASD keys to move in the direction that the tank is currently moving in.
+To fix this, click back inside the game and use the  `W`  `A`  `S`  `D`  keys to move in the direction that the tank is currently moving in.
 It should stop the tank from moving any further.